-Do not mix narrow and wide SCSI devices on any of your SCSI channels.
+There is only one internal SCSI channel available to connect SCSI devices.
+It is recommended not to mix narrow and wide SCSI devices on this channel.
 In some cases, this may cause signal degradation.

 Mixing LVD with Single-ended Drives